huayu1111/KDDANet/README.md

 This software enables genome-wide discovery of hidden genes and modules mediating KDDAs through implementing minimum cost optimization, combined with depth-first searching and graph clustering on a unified flow network model

 # Installation
-KDDANet can be installed as follows:<br>
+KDDANet can be installed as follow:<br>
 * I) Add KDDANet to PATH variable
 ```Bash
 git clone https://github.com/huayu1111/KDDANet.git